 - 1. Appendix 1: Evidence of protection - 2.
-Appendix 2: Age-appropriate hepatitis B vaccination schedule - 3.
+Appendix 2: Age-appropriate Hepatitis B vaccination schedule - 3.
 Appendix 3: TB Assessment Decision Support Tool - 4.
-Appendix 4: Risk Management Framework under Chief Executive Discretionary Power (excluding the COVID-19 and influenza vaccination requirements) - 5.
+Appendix 4: Risk Management Framework - 5.
 Appendix 5: Non-Participation Form - 6.
 Appendix 6: Risks and consequences of exposure

-11.1.
+12.1.
 Appendix 1: Evidence of protection

-11.1.1.
+12.1.1.
 Evidence for Diphtheria, Tetanus and Pertussis

 Position risk category Category A workers Vaccination Evidence One adult dose of diphtheria, tetanus and pertussis (dTpa) vaccine within the last 10 years.
 Serology Evidence N/A. Serology will not be accepted.
-Other Acceptable Evidence Nil.
+Evidence of medical contraindication Medical contraindication, as specified in the Australian Immunisation Handbook , recorded on the Australian Immunisation Register (AIR) - immunisation medical exemption form (IM011) AND AIR immunisation history statement (IHS), for assessment by the NSW Health agency.
 Notes dTpa booster is required 10-yearly.
 DO NOT use ADT vaccine .

-11.1.2.
+12.1.2.
 Evidence for Hepatitis B

-Position risk category Category A workers Vaccination Evidence History of age-appropriate hepatitis B vaccination course in accordance with the Australian Immunisation Handbook.
+Position risk category Category A workers Vaccination Evidence Documented history of age-appropriate hepatitis B vaccination course in accordance with the Australian Immunisation Handbook.
 Serology Evidence AND Anti-HBs ≥ 10mIU/mL.
 Other Acceptable Evidence OR Documented evidence of anti-HBc, indicating past hepatitis B infection, and/or HBsAg+.
+Evidence of medical contraindication Medical contraindication, as specified in the Australian Immunisation Handbook , recorded on the Australian Immunisation Register (AIR) - immunisation medical exemption form (IM011) AND AIR immunisation history statement (IHS), for assessment by the NSW Health agency.
 An incomplete accelerated hepatitis B vaccination schedule must not be accepted.
-A completed Hepatitis B Vaccination Declaration are acceptable if all attempts fail to obtain the vaccination record.
+A completed Hepatitis B Vaccination Declaration is acceptable if all attempts fail to obtain the vaccination record.
 The assessor must be satisfied that a reliable history has been provided and the risks of providing a false declaration or providing a verbal vaccination history based on recall must be explained.
 Notes All workers who are fully vaccinated according to the appropriate schedule, but who have no evidence of adequate hepatitis B immunity as indicated by their serology tests (non-responders to a primary hepatitis B course) are required to provide documented evidence of their hepatitis B vaccinations and serology results.
 A verbal history or hepatitis B vaccination declaration must not be accepted.
 Positive HBcAb and/ or HBsAg result indicate compliance with this Policy Directive.
-A further specialist assessment is required for HBsAg+ workers who perform Exposure Prone Procedures.
+A further specialist assessment is required for HBsAg+ workers who perform exposure prone procedures.

-Position risk category Category A workers Vaccination Evidence Two doses of measles, mumps and rubella (MMR) vaccine at least four weeks apart.
-Serology Evidence OR Positive IgG for measles, mumps and rubella (Rubella immunity is provided as a numerical value with immunity status as per lab report).
+Position risk category Category A workers Vaccination Evidence 2 doses of measles, mumps and rubella (MMR) vaccine at least 4 weeks apart.
+Serology Evidence OR Positive IgG for measles, mumps and rubella (rubella immunity is provided as a numerical value with immunity status as per lab report).
 Other Acceptable Evidence OR Birth date before 1966.
+Evidence of medical contraindication Medical contraindication, as specified in the Australian Immunisation Handbook , recorded on the Australian Immunisation Register (AIR) - immunisation medical exemption form (IM011) AND AIR immunisation history statement (IHS), for assessment by the NSW Health agency.
 Do not compare the numeric levels reported from different laboratories.
-The interpretation of the result given in the laboratory's report must be followed, i.e., the report may include additional clinical advice, e.g., consideration of a booster vaccination for low levels of rubella IgG detected.
+The interpretation of the result given in the laboratory's report must be followed, for example, the report may include additional clinical advice, such as consideration of a booster vaccination for low levels of rubella IgG detected.
 Notes DO NOT use measles, mumps, rubella and varicella (MMRV) vaccine (not licensed for use in persons ≥ 14 years).
 If a dose of MMRV vaccine is inadvertently given to an older person, this dose does not need to be repeated.
 Serology is not required following completion of a documented two dose MMR course.
 Those born before 1966 do not require serology.

-11.1.3.
+12.1.3.
 Evidence for Measles, Mumps and Rubella

-11.1.4.
+12.1.4.
 Evidence for Varicella